-There is a keen fascination among young men particularly at leading schools and universities around the world with the “captain-pirate” mode of rebellion or disobedience against the injustices and excesses of the status quo in society.
-This is not surprising.
-While the literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively, its meaning in the context of fraternal orders of young men is consanguineous with the metaphor of Robin Hood – stealing from the rich or powerful to give to the poor or weak.
+There is a keen fascination among young men, particularly at leading schools and universities around the world with the “captain-pirate” mode of rebellion or disobedience against the injustices and excesses of the status quo in society.
+It is not surprising.
+The literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively.
+Its significance in the context of fraternal orders of young men is consanguineous with the metaphor of Robin Hood – stealing from the rich or powerful to give to the poor or weak.
 The young or seasoned pirate, as he solemnly swears at his initiation, under the direction of his captain is thus necessarily an agent of social justice in society.
-The evolution of the captain-pirate mode of fraternal organisation has failed in Nigeria to remain relevant, even facing obsolescence and has become no better a than a ship that lost its rudder, ripped its sails and steered by the mercy of the tides and winds of the sea.
-This is tragic since more and more competent actors and voices are needed to help Nigeria’s struggling democracy mature with the hands of the masses holding it.
-But how have captain-pirate groups in other parts of the world remained very potent political entities in their democratic societies, whether for good or for bad?
-Continue reading

-Knowing that one is living with oppression is a blessing whenever it decides to come, not knowing is a curse that will forever leave one much worse off. – G Nane
+Knowing that one is living with oppression is a blessing whenever it decides to come, not knowing is a curse that will forever leave one much worse off. – Guynes

 Before attempting to answer a few interesting questions arising from readers of the article Oppression as a Test: A Metaphor for the Nigerian Youth (https://wp.me/p1bOKH-P5), it is important to explain a simple taxonomy of oppression.

 Boiss dey!
-Boiss always do right where the Bad Brother has done evil and they invariably succeed in the end.
-The tables have now turned for the better and the seating arrangements have changed for good as they should have a very long time ago.
+Boiss always do right where the Bad Brother has done evil, and they invariably succeed in the end.
+The tables have now turned for the better, and the seating arrangements have changed for good as they should have a very long time ago.
 Not until the revolution is complete do guynes believe it.